中文 / English

 (1)Research on electrocatalytic reaction pathways

-Electrocatalytic reactions, which often involve multiple reaction intermediates and complex proton-coupled electron transfer steps, suffer from sluggish kinetics, resulting in insufficient activity.
-Therefore, studying on the pathways of catalytic reactions and lowering the energy barrier of the rate-determining-step is an important idea for designing high-performance catalysts.
-(1) We realized the ORR dissociation path by reducing the O coverage (ΘO) on the catalyst surface, which could promote the adsorption of O2 and weaken the binding energy of oxygen intermediates, facilitate the rapid dissociation of O2 and desorption of oxygen intermediates.
-(2) We designed Mo-Ce oxide carriers, which can promote the in-situ conversion of Co2+-O to Co3+-O in CoSA-MoCeOx@BCT at low voltage which effectively regulates the lattice oxygen activity of the catalyst with abundant oxygen vacancies, generating a dual-metal-site LOM pathway to break the scaling relations and significantly enhancing the inherent OER activity.
-(3) The similar adsorption energies of multiple reaction intermediates in electrochemical CO2 reduction lead to poor catalyst selectivity and wide product distribution.
-Therefore, we initially screened one or more suitable metals as alloy catalysts, and rationally designed catalysts with different alloy ratios or structures in combination with theoretical calculations to explore the possible reaction paths in electrocatalytic reactions.
+Electrocatalytic reactions often involve multiple reaction intermediates and complex proton-coupled electron transfer steps, resulting in sluggish kinetics and insufficient activity.
+Therefore, it is important to study the pathways of catalytic reactions and lower the energy barrier of the rate-determining step in order to design high-performance catalysts.
+(1) In order to promote the adsorption of O2 and weaken the binding energy of oxygen intermediates, we reduced the O coverage (ΘO) on the catalyst surface, resulting in the realization of the ORR dissociation path.
+This facilitated the rapid dissociation of O2 and desorption of oxygen intermediates.
+(2) We designed Mo-Ce oxide carriers that can promote the in-situ conversion of Co2+-O to Co3+-O in CoSA-MoCeOx@BCT at low voltage.
+This effectively regulates the lattice oxygen activity of the catalyst, creating a dual-metal-site LOM pathway that breaks the scaling relations and significantly enhances the inherent OER activity.
+(3) The similar adsorption energies of multiple reaction intermediates in electrochemical CO2 reduction can lead to poor catalyst selectivity and a wide product distribution.
+Therefore, we initially screened one or more suitable metals as alloy catalysts and then rationally designed catalysts with different alloy ratios or structures, using theoretical calculations to explore the possible reaction paths in electrocatalytic reactions.
 Representative work: Nat.
 Catal.
-2024, https://doi.org/10.1038/s41929-024-01167-8; Energy Environ.
-Sci., 2024,17, 3088; Appl.
+2024, 7, 719-732; Energy Environ.
+Sci.
+2024,17, 3088-3098; Appl.
 Catal.
 B: Environ.
-2021, 289, 119783
+2021, 289, 119783.

 (2) Research on catalytic activity based on free energy of adsorption state